-Smoke again headed to Seattle area, but don’t panic.
-It won’t be like last time.
+Smoke again headed to Seattle area, but don’t panic

 But don’t freak out.

-It won’t be like before when thick smoke from active fires in Oregon blanketed Puget Sound for more than a week, shutting down the sun and giving us some of the worst air quality in the world.
+It won’t be like before when thick smoke from active fires in Oregon blanketed Puget Sound for more than a week, shutting out the sun and giving us some of the worst air quality in the world.

-The smoke, this time, will be high in the atmosphere and though it could have a slight impact on air quality for a short time, it shouldn’t be here for more than a few days before it gets pushed further east, said Dustin Guy, a meteorologist with the National Weather Service in Seattle.
+The smoke, this time, is higher in the atmosphere and being blown north so it should not have much more than a short, slight impact on air quality, if even that, according to the National Weather Service in Seattle.

-That said, it’s still too early to know what impact, if any, the smoke will have, he said.

-“It may not have much effect at all other than a colorful sunset,” he said.
+“We’re not expecting anything near what we had earlier this month,” said weather service meteorologist Samantha Borth.

+The smoke will likely make its way to the Puget Sound area by Tuesday evening, but will probably only stick around for about a day, said NWS meteorologist Mary Butwin.

+Some rankings even showed Seattle, and Portland, as having the worst air quality in the world that week.

+Borth said the weather service doesn’t expect the smoke to enter the lower atmosphere this time though high altitude hikers and campers could perhaps see some impact.

-The smoke is not expected to have much impact on temperatures, which are expected to be around 80 degrees Tuesday in some areas, such as Olympia, or the mid to high 70s in Seattle.
+The smoke is not expected to have much impact on temperatures, forecast to be around 80 degrees Tuesday in areas such as Olympia and the mid to high 70s in Seattle.

-Guy said the chances for viewing the aurora borealis touted earlier this week have disappeared between the coming smoke and the now bright moon.
+Meteorologist Dustin Guy said the chances for viewing the aurora borealis touted earlier this week have disappeared between the coming smoke and the now bright moon.

 This week’s warm stretch is courtesy of a strong ridge of high pressure and low-level offshore flow, according to the meteorologist Dana Felton.

-Though not record-breaking, temperatures forecast for this week are expected to be well above Seattle’s normal for this time of year.
+Though not record-breaking, the temperatures forecast for this week are well above Seattle’s normal for this time of year.
 A high of 77 degrees is more typical of the stretch of summer between July 19 and Aug.
-16.
+16, according to the weather service.

-The region has seen temperatures hit 80 degrees in late September and early October in the past, but it’s atypical, the weather service said.
+The region has seen temperatures hit 80 degrees in late September and early October in the past, but it’s atypical.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.